- We advise you to exercise normal safety precautions.

 We advise you to exercise normal safety precautions in Denmark.
 Pay close attention to your personal security and monitor the media for information about possible safety or security risks.

 Since October 2005, a number of individuals have been arrested in Denmark on suspicion of planning terrorist attacks.
-In April 2008, three people were convicted of planning an act of terror.
 In June 2008, the Danish Embassy in Islamabad, Pakistan was attacked by terrorists.
-The reprinting of cartoons of the Prophet Mohammed in 2008 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.
-The cartoons were republished in September 2010.
+The reprinting of cartoons of the Prophet Mohammed in 2008 and 2010 has led to an increased focus on Denmark and Danish interests as a potential terrorist target.

 Civil unrest/political tension

-There have previously been isolated incidents of civil disturbance, particularly in the tourist area of Christiania, in Copenhagen.
+Isolated incidents of civil disturbance have occurred, particularly in the tourist area of Christiania in Copenhagen.
 While the majority of demonstrations are non-violent, travellers should remain vigilant and avoid large gatherings and demonstrations as they have the potential to turn violent.

 Denmark has a low incidence of serious crime.
 In the areas of Christiania, Vesterbro and Norrebro in Copenhagen there have been localised disturbances and confrontations with the authorities.
 In Norrebro in particular there have been a number of instances of violence between Hells Angels and minority groups, including shootings.
 Whilst these are mainly gang-related and localised, travellers should exercise caution in these areas.

-Organised petty crime such as pickpocketing and bag snatching has increased, particularly during the peak tourist season (summer).
+Organised petty crime such as pickpocketing and bag snatching has increased, particularly during the peak tourist season (May to September).
 Thieves tend to target the central train station, crowded trains and buses, the airport, hotel lobbies, restaurants, hostels and tourist areas.
 Travellers should be aware of their personal belongings at all times and not leave their belongings unattended or unsecured.

 Money and valuables